danijar/crafter/README.md

 ### Reward

-The reward is sparse.
-It can either be given to the agent or used as a proxy metric for evaluating unsupervised agents.
-The reward is 1 when the agent unlocks a new achievement and 0 for all other time steps.
-The list of achievements is as follows:
+The reward can either be given to the agent or used as a proxy metric for evaluating unsupervised agents.

+The reward is +1 when the agent unlocks a new achievement, -1 when its health level decreases, +1 when it increases, and 0 for all other time steps.
+The 13 achievements are as follows:

 - `find_food`
 - `defeat_zombie`